-Vertebrates Take to the BeachFirst it's the ancestors of frogs and salamanders that crawl from the deep blue sea.
-Then, for a while, dinosaurs rule the earth.
+First, the ancestors of frogs and salamanders crawled out of the deep blue sea.
+Then, for a while, dinosaurs ruled the earth.

 Moving onto land opened up a whole new set of unexploited resources.
 Arthropods had taken to the land 100 million years earlier and were free for the snacking.
 As the first vertebrates on land, amphibians had the place to themselves for a while.
 Before reptile competition appeared, amphibians came in many more shapes and sizes than they do today, with one the size of a modern crocodile.
 Modern amphibians include frogs, salamanders, and caecilians.

-Amphibians are still, however, split between two worlds: terrestrial and aquatic.
-Amphibians live a double life.
+Amphibians live a double life and are split between two worlds: terrestrial and aquatic.
 No, not like Clark Kent or Peter Parker.
 Amphibian means "both kinds of life."
 During the first part of its life, a frog is a legless, water-breathing aquatic herbivore called a tadpole.
 After metamorphosis, the adult is a tetrapod (four-legged), air-breathing terrestrial carnivore.
-Taking off some glasses and putting on a cape can't really compare to switching from breathing water to air and changing fins for legs.
+Taking off some glasses and putting on a cape can't really compare to switching from breathing water to air and exchanging fins for legs.

-Check out the drama of becoming a tadpole here and here.
+Check out the drama of becoming a tadpole.

 Amphibians are closely tied to water their whole lives.
-Their skin has to stay damp for gas exchange.
+Their skin has to stay moist for gas exchange.
 Some have small lungs, but those lungs are not very effective, and amphibians rely on staying wet to breathe.
-Amphibian eggs also need to be in or very near water so that the young are in water when they are born.
-The eggs don't have shells and are covered with a sticky material so they float together in a mass while the little guys develop.
+Amphibian eggs also need to be in or very near water so that the young are can swim away when they're born.
+The eggs don't have shells and are covered with a sticky material that floats together in a mass while the little guys develop.

 When they came on land, amphibians kept a connection to life in the water.
-Reptiles were the first vertebrates to become completely terrestrial.
-This happened about 300 million years ago.
+About 300 million years ago, reptiles were the first vertebrates to become completely terrestrial.

 The earliest reptile looked like a small, stumpy lizard, but its descendants were nothing but impressive.
 Flying reptiles took over the air.
 Some reptiles went back to the ocean.
 Others reared up on hind legs and lorded over the land.

-Reptile ancestors were amphibians and the two can look a bit alike.
+Reptiles' ancestors were amphibians, and the two can look a bit alike.
 However, reptiles are far more adapted to life on land.

 Another big evolutionary change is the amniotic egg.
 Despite living on land, life still begins in water for everyone.
 Reptiles, along with birds and mammals, are amniotes.
 An amnion is a bag of fluid where an embryo develops.
 All animals still start their life in water, even if the water is contained in an egg or inside the mom.
 Reptile eggs have an amniotic pouch inside, sealing up a private pool for the embryo.
 The eggs are also hard-shelled and waterproof to resist drying out.